-12040 Horseshoe Way Repayment .133
+12040 Horseshoe Way Repayment 133

 7080 River Road Repayment

 River Road/North Loop (2005) Repayment .135

-West Cambie Parkland Acquisition Repayment .136
+West Cambie Parkland Acquisition Repayment 136

-Program: Internal Transfers/Debt Paymo ent Sub-program: Internal Transfers/Debt Payment Project Name: 12040 Horseshoe Way Repayı ment Submission ID: 6325 Location: 12040 Horseshoe Way Cost: \$525,000 OBI: \$ - Funding Sources: Affordable Housing: \$525,000 Scope: The purpose of this submission previous Affordable Housing acc Reserve.
-In order to comply with The 2022 payment of \$525,000 quisition of 12040 the Community C Horseshoe Way from harter and as previous the Affordable Housing
+Program: Internal Transfers/Debt Payi ment Sub-program: Internal Transfers/Debt Payment Project Name: 12040 Horseshoe Way Repa yment Submission ID: 6325 Location: 12040 Horseshoe Way Cost: \$525,000 OBI: \$ - Funding Sources: Affordable Housing: \$525,000 Scope: The purpose of this submission previous Affordable Housing a Reserve.
+In order to comply with The 2022 payment of \$525,000. cquisition of 12040 th the Community C Horseshoe Way from Charter and as previou the Affordable Housing

-Program: Internal Transfers/Debt Paymo ent Sub-program: Internal Transfers/Debt Payment Project Name: 7080 River Road Repayment Submission ID: 6019 Location: 7080 River Road Cost: \$2,341,384 OBI: \$ - Funding Sources: Parks Acquisition DCC: Parks Acquisition City Assist: \$2,202,072 \$139,312 Scope: The purpose of this submission Parkland Acquisitions from Park comply with the Community Cha land Acquisition D eveloper Cost Charge es (DCC's).
-In order to The 2022 payment of \$2,341,38 4 is the 6th of 8 pa ayments.
+Program: Internal Transfers/Debt Payme ent Sub-program: Internal Transfers/Debt Payment Project Name: 7080 River Road Repayment Submission ID: 6019 Location: 7080 River Road Cost: \$2,341,384 OBI: \$ - Funding Sources: Parks Acquisition DCC: Parks Acquisition City Assist: \$2,202,072 \$139,312 Scope: The purpose of this submission Parkland Acquisitions from Park comply with the Community Cha land Acquisition D eveloper Cost Charge es (DCC's).
+In order to The 2022 payment of \$2,341,384 is the 6th of 8 payments.

-Program: Internal Transfers/Debt Payment Sub-program: Internal Transfers/Deb Payment Project Name: River Road/North Loop (2005) Repay ment Submission ID 6011 Location: River Road/North Loop Cost: \$1,334,953 OBI: \$ - Funding Sources: Roads DCC: \$1,33 4,953 Scope: In 2005, Council approved \$18.2M born between No. 2 and No. 3 Road and for This \$18.2M was separated as \$17.1M and a second amount of \$950,000 begins Roads DCCs to Surplus over 18 years. inning repayment in 2008.
-The \$18.2M is to be repaid from
+Program: Internal Transfers/Debt Payment River Road/North Loop (2005) Repayment Sub-program: Internal Transfers/Debt Payment 6011

+Project Name: Submission ID:

+Location: River Road/North Loop

+Cost: \$1,334,953 OBI: \$ -

+Funding Sources: Roads DCC: \$1,334,953

+Scope: In 2005, Council approved \$18.2M borrowing from surplus for the acquisition of the CP rail land between No. 2 and No. 3 Road and for the re-alignment of River Road.

+and a second amount rated as \$17.1M borrowed of \$950,000 beginning repa is over 18 years.
+The 2022 ayment in 2008.
+The \$ 18.2M is to be repaid from

 Program: Internal Transfers/Debt Payment Sub-program: Internal Transfers/Debt Payment Project Name: West Cambie Parkland Acquisition Repayment Submission ID: 7252 Location: West Cambie Cost: \$492,898 OBI: \$ - Funding Sources: Parks Acquisition DCC: \$492,898 Scope West Cambie Parkland Acquisition DCC is repaying previous parkland acquisitions.
 General Parkland A equisition DCC for The Parkland Acquisition program is to acquire land and population growth.
-The program is based on the with the objective of maintaining the parks provision program is funded through Parkland Acquisition Develor Council approved 2009 Park Land Acquisition Si evaluating proposed acquisitions.
-Funding is require and responsive as properties become available thus other City sources or pass bylaws to release the fundance of land as prioritized in the Council approach the purposes of creating or completing parks and opgrowing population.
-The funding is typically allocated e City's population postandard of 7.66 acceptoner Cost Charge trategy which provided each year to allow a avoiding the need to do for each acquisition oved 2009 Park Langen spaces to meet to the control of the contro rojections as per the OCP res/1000 population.
+The program is based on the with the objective of maintaining the parks provision program is funded through Parkland Acquisition Dev the Council approved 2009 Park Land Acquisition St evaluating proposed acquisitions.
+Funding is require and responsive as properties become available thus other City sources or pass bylaws to release the fundacquisition of land as prioritized in the Council approaches the purposes of creating or completing parks and op growing population.
+The funding is typically allocated e City's population postandard of 7.66 acceloper Cost Charge trategy which provided each year to allow avoiding the need to do for each acquisition of 2009 Park Langen spaces to meet to rojections as per the OCP res/1000 population.
 The s (DCC's) and is guided be the criteria for the City to be strategic to borrow the funding from on. d Acquisition strategy for he needs of the City's